 Located a short drive from Columbus, the Hartman Rock Garden in Springfield, Ohio is considered one of the best examples of folk art in the county.”

-It’s not a secret that I love roadside attractions.
+It’s not a secret that I love roadside attractions (you can find more quirky stops I’ve made here).
 I estimate that over the years, I’ve easily stopped at over one hundred.
 But of those, a small percentage have been so remarkable that I would visit them repeatedly.
 The Hartman Rock Garden is one of those.

 The Hartman Rock Garden is a True Gem